abhisheksarkar30/dd-trace-go/README.md

-# Go Distributed Tracing with integrated logging by Datadog
+# Go Distributed Tracing by Datadog with integrated logging by Logrus
 ## Flow-Diagram
 ```mermaid
 flowchart TB